JackGruber/Joplin-Tools/README.md

 - `--as-plain` Specify file extensions comma separated for input as text.
 Example: `.md, .json`
 - `-u` Joplin Web Clipper URL.
 Default `http://localhost:41184`
 - `--tag` Specify of comma separated Tags which should be added to the note.
 Example: `scan, todo`
+- `--preview` Create a preview of the first site from an PDF file.